CarloMart88/CarloMart88/README.md

 # 🧑‍💻🚀 Hi, I'm Carlo

-I'm a full-stack developer trained through the Boolean bootcamp, with a strong focus on backend development and a passion for clean, accessible interfaces.
+I'm a full-stack developer trained through the Boolean Academy, with a strong focus on development and a passion for clean, accessible interfaces.

 ---